-Since January 2018, I’ve bought, sold, and brokered over 30 individual Amazon Associate monetized websites.
-As an experienced website flipper, I would coin Amazon Affiliate sites as the “gateway” into the world of website flipping.
-The sites are product-focused making them easier to startup, hire content writers, and scale.
+I’ve bought, sold, and brokered over 205 websites since 2008.
+Of those, 20% have been Amazon affiliate websites.
+As an experienced website flipper, I would coin affiliate sites (specifically, Amazon affiliates) as the “gateway” into the world of website flipping.
+The sites are product-focused making them easier to startup, hire content writers and scale.

 In this write-up, I cover all you need to know about the Amazon Affiliate sites you see for sale.
 The topics covered include: